Individual template customizations (Twig, HTML)

 Note: More information about custom fields are available in the Shopware-Documentation.

-Displaying a ThemeWare® variable
+Querying a ThemeWare® variable

-The output of a variable must also happen in a block.
-The example shows the ThemeWare® configuration "Body class" (Tab "Others" => Block "Expert settings" => Section "Individual CSS class" => Field "Body class").
+The output of a theme variable must also take place in a Twig block.
+The following example shows the ThemeWare® configuration "Body class" (Tab "Others" => Block "Expert settings" => Section "Individual CSS class" => Field "Body class").

 {{ theme_config('twt-body-class') }}